yuuu2022/springboot-kafka/README.md

 # Springboot Kafka
+# Apache Kafka is message platfrom.The server as producer sends the message to frontend as consumer.
+This is why we can receive withdraw message after we use the ATM.

 There are some steps to create 3 broker using command line .
 1. dowload latest kafka tar (The project version is using kafaka_2.11-1.0.0)